 Obtaining Public Probate Records in Brevard County, Florida

-A common question that I'm asked as an estate planning attorney is how to obtain a copy of a deceased person's last will and testament or other probate court filings.
+A common question asked to estate planning attornies is how to obtain a copy of a deceased person's last will and testament or other probate court filings.
 Because probate records are public court records that anyone can read, if a will has been filed for probate then you should be able to obtain a copy of it.
 And with modern technology comes the ability to locate information about a deceased person's estate online, and in most cases for absolutely free (many courts have started charging for the ability to view documents).

 While you may not be able to view copies of the actual will and other documents filed with the probate court, at the very least, you will be able to see a list of the filed documents.
 The documents typically include who has been named as the executor of the estate, which attorney the executor has hired, and the name of the judge presiding over the case.
 Some courts even list the names of all of the beneficiaries of the estate.
 It will then give you the ability to request copies of the will and any other documents you are interested in viewing from the probate clerk's office, or you can try contacting the executor or the executor's attorney for additional information.